youthtrouble/fuzzy-sniffle/README.md

 # Hello,

-My name is Deji, a final year student of the Federal University of Technology, Akure.I love to read(on purpose) and I also write code.
+My name is Deji, a final year student of the Federal University of Technology, Akure, just about to graduate.I love to read(on purpose) and I also write code.
 I would love this opportunity.

 ## Here are links to my answers to the application questions 👇